mafintosh/bashkit/README.md

 run
 ```

-Running the above program with `my-first-app hello --world world` will print `hello world`
+Running the above program with `my-first-app hello --world world` will print `hello world`.
+If you wanted to make a program with no commands you would just use the `cmd () { ... }` method instead

 ## Autocompletion